Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 {: #peer-error-control-packet title="Peer Error control packet"}

 Packet Type: 1 bit, value = 1.
-: The packet type value is "1".
+: The packet type value of a Peer Error control packet is "1".

 Control Type: 15 bits, value = 8.
-: The control type value is "8".
+: The control type value of a Peer Error control packet is "8".

 Error Code: 32 bits.
 : Peer error code.
 At the moment the only value defined is 4000 - file system error.